ethereum/solc-js/README.md

 For examples how to use them, please refer to the README of the above mentioned solc-js releases.

 **Note**: These low-level functions remain available for compatibility reasons.
-However, they were superseded by the `compile()` function and are no longer required in newer versions.
-The functions `compileSingle`, `compileMulti` and `compileCallback` are always `null` in the newer versions.
+However, they were superseded by the `compile()` function and are no longer required.
+Starting from version `0.5.0+commit.1d4f565a`, the functions `compileSingle`, `compileMulti`, and `compileCallback` are always `null` when using newer solc binary versions.
+It is recommended to use the latest release of solc-js, but it should also handle all the older solc binaries down to `0.1.x`.

 ### Using with Electron